rebelsky/csc207c/_los/sola07.md

 ---
 # {{ page.title }}

-_In this SoLA, we continuebranching out into algorithms._
+_In this SoLA, we continue branching out into algorithms._

 **New Algorithm LAs**